electrocomfort/art-units/happy-ryu/README.md

 An NEC PC-8001 Ryu

-A really special late 70s computor.
+A really special late 70s computer that can present Ryu well before his prime.

 `160x100 -> 640x400`